SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/programming/version-control/subversion/index.md

 After you login then you can follow the basic instructions below for adding files to your SVN repo.
-If you have an existing project then the simplest way to get started with SVN is to import your local project directory into the SVN repo you previosly created.
+If you have an existing project then the simplest way to get started with SVN is to import your local project directory into the SVN repo you previously created.
 An example has been provided to you below.
 ```
 svn import /project/projectdirs/<project>/<project_name> file:///project/projectdirs/<project>/<svn_repository_path>/<svn_repository_name>
 ```